Outline your Novel Fast, Easily and Well with this Simple Story Template

 What would your story look like, if you did this?

-How to develop your plot outline
+How to further develop your plot outline

-And what happens if your plot doesn’t fit into that grid?
+What happens if your plot doesn’t fit into that grid?
 If you give that exercise your very best go and just draw a blank?

 You don’t yet understand your plot well enough, or